Vila Velha: Performing arts and events

+Presentation of a congo band, 2019.

 Theater has been a part of Vila Velha since the colonial period.
 Historical records indicate that plays written by Jesuits were performed in the late 16th century, such as the staging of "Na Visitação de Santa Izabel" (1597), authored by Father Joseph of Anchieta.
 Street theater was common during that era and regained significant popularity in Vila Velha throughout the 20th century.
 Today, the city boasts several venues dedicated to cultural events in theater and music.
 The Élio Vianna Municipal Theater, originally the municipal headquarters designed in 1960 by architect Élio Vianna, was converted into a theater in 1992 and now has a capacity of over 300 people, including 10 private boxes.
 The Marista School Theater has a capacity of 480 people and is part of a sports and cultural complex that includes a gymnasium, a hall, and covered courts.

 The city also hosts several theater festivals.
 One of the most prominent is the Children's Theater Festival, held annually since 1999.
 Various children's plays are performed by theater companies from across Espírito Santo and Brazil, with actors engaging interactively with the audience, primarily children.
 Although the festival is centered in Vila Velha, some performances also take place in Vitória.
 The 2011 edition attracted 25,926 attendees and featured 72 theater sessions.
 Additionally, the Dance Festival, organized by the Marista School Theater since 2011, and the Art Everywhere Week, also held by the Marista Theater since 2011, feature parades, theatrical performances, musicals, and dance shows.
 The Experimental Amateur Theater Group (Geta), in partnership with the Municipal Secretariat of Culture, periodically organizes theater projects with free acting workshops offered to the public.

 In addition to theatrical events, Vila Velha hosts other significant cultural celebrations, including the Carnival of Vila Velha, featuring parades by various samba schools and live performances; the Feast of Penha, honoring Our Lady of Peñafrancia, established by Friar Pedro Palácios and considered the third largest religious festival in Brazil, attracting thousands of Catholics and tourists for processions, pilgrimages, and religious performances in the city streets and at the Penha Convent; the city's anniversary, celebrated with concerts and civic parades, officially on 23 May, though festivities span a week; the Chocolate Festival, held since 2009, showcasing the works and creations of Chocolates Garoto, one of the largest events of its kind in Brazil, attracting up to 180,000 visitors in some editions and selling around 800 kilograms of chocolate; Vila Velha Summer, integrated with the Independent Bands Festival, a series of events featuring cultural workshops, craft exhibitions, and performances by regional bands to promote their work; and New Year's Eve, featuring performances by regional or nationally known artists and fireworks displays at various points in the city.
 In the gospel scene, the Jesus Vida Verão stands out, featuring performances by various evangelical artists, both regional and nationally recognized, held annually since 1992.